geaxgx/openvino_blazepose/README.md

 # Blazepose tracking with OpenVINO

-Running Google Mediapipe body pose tracking models on OpenVINO.
+Running Google Mediapipe body pose tracking models on OpenVINO (**Updated with the models of mediapipe 0.8.4 2021/05**).

 The solution utilizes a two-step detector-tracker pipeline.
 A detector first locates the person/pose region-of-interest (ROI) within the frame.
 The tracker then predicts the pose landmarks within the ROI using the ROI-cropped frame as input.
 Note that the detector is invoked only as needed, i.e., for the very first frame and when the tracker could no longer identify body pose presence in the previous frame.
 For other frames the pipeline simply derives the ROI from the previous frame’s pose landmarks.